 Did you know that some home improvements have a significantly better ROI than others?
-Here’s what you need to know when planning the changes: Prioritize Your Spending on a Budget Renovation.
+Here’s what you need to know when planning the changes: Which Home Renovations Are Worth Your Time and Money?

 Keep in mind that location can’t be updated, so find a neighborhood you love, a layout that you can work with, and look past the home’s outdated elements.